Short Term Rentals & Tourism Accommodation Levy FAQs

 Tourism Accommodation Levy Form

-Verify that your property is in compliance with the City of Charlottetown’s Zoning and Development Bylaw by completing a Tourist Home (Short-Term Rental) Application and submitting it to the City of Charlottetown’s Planning and Heritage Department, along with a $50 fee.
+Please complete a Tourist Home (Short-Term Rental) Application and submit it to the City of Charlottetown’s Planning and Heritage Department with the $175 fee.
 Questions pertaining to property eligibility can be found below under “Property Eligibility”.

 If your property does not comply with the City of Charlottetown’s Zoning and Development Bylaw, you cannot legally operate a short-term rental within the City of Charlottetown.